Motion vs Reclaim vs Clockwise: AI Calendar Assistant Showdown 2025

 Are AI calendar assistants worth it?

 They are worth it if you have a meeting-heavy week and you keep losing deep work to reactive scheduling.
-In my testing, even the free option increased weekly focus time by about 50%.

 Which AI calendar assistant is best in 2025?